 Whether you are a real estate developer (for a new building) or several owners of an existing building who wish to convert it, the rules for subjecting a building to divided co-ownership are the same.
 The creation of a divided co-ownership is necessary when an immovable must be divided into lots composed of a private portion and a share of the common portions, and which belong to one or more different persons.
 The community of co-owners acquires the status of legal person from the day a declaration of co-ownership is published at the Land registry office (Land Register).
 The legal person thus constituted takes the name of “syndicate of co-owners”.
 Its mission is to ensure the " preservation of the immovable, the maintenance and administration of the common portions, the protection of the rights appurtenant to the immovable or the co-ownership, as well as all business in the common interest ".
 To form this co-ownership several steps involving many protagonists are necessary.

 The relevant information of co-ownerships must be declared with the “Registraire des entreprises du Québec” (the Québec Enterprises Registrar).
 This declaration is intended to render accessible essential information, either to the public or enterprises that deal with the syndicate of co-owners.
 Furthermore, at the start-up of a syndicate, the Board of Directors must file – usually by the interim director – a declaration of registration in virtue of the Act respecting the legal publicity of enterprises.
-This must be done at the latest 60 days after the publication of the declaration of co-ownership in the Land Register.
+This must be done no later than 60 days after the publication of the declaration of co-ownership in the Land Register.